cmsc389T-fall21/cmsc389T-fall21/Projects/P0/README.md

 ```

 If you are using a Windows machine, you may need to modify the classpath to use semicolons instead of colons:

 ```
 cd path_to_repo\Projects\P0
 javac -cp "junit-4.10.jar;."
 TestHelloWorld.java
 java -cp "junit-4.10.jar;." org.junit.runner.JUnitCore TestHelloWorld
 ```

+On ELMS, submit the output of the TestHelloWorld JUnit test.

 ## Academic Integrity